Notre-Dame de Paris: Research

+Reopening

+The cathedral reopened on 7 December 2024 in a ceremony presided over by Laurent Ulrich, the Archbishop of Paris, and attended by 1,500 world leaders and dignitaries such as US President-elect Donald Trump, US first lady Jill Biden, Britain's Prince William, and Ukrainian President Volodymyr Zelenskyy.
+Pope Francis declined an invitation from Macron to attend the reopening, holding a consistory in Rome to create 21 new cardinals on that day and planning a visit to the French island of Corsica the following week.

 Colour and controversy

-The bright colour of the restored interior will come as a shock to many visitors, accustomed to the grimy gray of the pre-fire cathedral.
-"The whiteness under the dirt was quite spectacular", according to General Jean-Louis Georgelin, the French army officer heading the restoration.
-The stone was sprayed with a latex solution to lift the centuries of grime and soot.
-However, the cleaning of the church interior with latex solutions was criticized by Michael Daley of Artwatch UK, referring to the earlier cleaning of Saint Paul's Cathedral in London.
+The colour of the restored interior would be "a shock" to some returning visitors, according to General Jean-Louis Georgelin, the French army officer heading the restoration.
+"The whiteness under the dirt was quite spectacular".
+The stone was sprayed with a latex solution to remove accumulated grime and soot.
+The cleaning of the church interior with latex solutions was criticised by Michael Daley of Artwatch UK, referring to the earlier cleaning of St Paul's Cathedral in London.
 He asked, "Is there any good basis for wishing to present an artificially brightened and ahistorical white interior?"
 Jean-Michel Guilemont of the French Ministry of culture responded, "The interior elevations will regain their original colour, since the chapels and side aisles were very dirty.
 Of course it is not a white colour.
 The stone has a blonde colour, and the architects are very attentive to obtaining a patina which respects the centuries".

+New window controversy

+A new controversy arose in late 2024 over a proposal by French President Macron and the Archbishop Laurent Ulrich to replace six stained glass windows installed in chapels in the 19th century by Viollet-le-Duc and undamaged by the fire, with six modernist windows designed by contemporary artist Claire Tabouret.
+Tabouret won a competition sponsored by the French government for a new window design.
+Her proposed windows would realistically depict people from different cultures praying.
+The proposed windows are strongly opposed by preservationists, who want the cathedral to be restored exactly as it was before the fire.

+Furthermore, Emmanuel Macron announced the creation of a museum dedicated to Notre-Dame within the Hôtel-Dieu.